Land and Pest Management

 - Engagement with Property Owners: The Rural Lands Officers meets with the respective property owners, as per protocol, to outline the baiting process and discuss safety considerations.

-- Preparation and Injection of 1080 Chemical: The team members injected the 1080 chemicals into the bait meat in accordance with standard operational guidelines.
+- Preparation and Injection of 1080 Chemical: Team members prepare and inject 1080 chemicals into bait meat following strict operational guidelines.

-- Completion of Required Documentation: All checklists are completed to ensure procedural compliance.
+- Documentation and Compliance: All required checklists are completed to ensure adherence to procedural standards.

 - Provision of Safety Signage: Signage is supplied to property owners, instructing them on the importance of placement and visibility for safety.